yairbeer/programming-samples/README.md

 This script is a second tier solver and it consists of several steps:

 1. Read predictions linear regression, random forest, xgboost and SVR train and test meta-estimators.
-2. Cross validate: linear regression of the train meta-predictions and then to cut into ordinal classes optimally
+2. Stratified K-Fold cross validation: linear regression of the train meta-predictions and then to cut into ordinal classes optimally
 3. linear regression of the train meta-predictions predicting the test meta-predictions and then to cut into ordinal classes optimally.

 ### heatmap_sample.py